-When your baby is 2 months old, it is recommended they have three vaccines, a combined (or hexavalent) DTPa-Hib-IPV-HepB, a 13vPCV, and a rotavirus vaccine.
+When your baby is six weeks old, it is recommended they have three vaccines, a combined (or hexavalent) DTPa-Hib-IPV-HepB, a 13vPCV, and a rotavirus vaccine.
 Altogether, these vaccines protect children against eight diseases (see next page).
 Two of the vaccines are needles, usually given in the baby's legs.
-The rotavirus vaccine is given as drops in your baby's mouth to swallow.
+The other vaccine is given as drops put into your baby's mouth to swallow.
 How will the vaccines affect my baby?

 Needles hurt a bit and most babies cry for a few minutes afterwards.
 Your doctor or nurse can do some things to make getting needles easier for your baby.
-They can give your baby the rotavirus vaccine drops before giving the needles.
-The drops contain sugar which is an effective pain-reliever for babies.
+They can give your baby the vaccine drops before giving the needles.
+The sugar used to sweeten these drops is a pain relieving medicine for babies1.
 The doctor or nurse will be as quick and gentle as they can.
 They will even try to give both needles at once if they can.
 There are some things you can do to help, too.
-Wrapping your baby firmly, cuddling them in an upright position, facing you, or breastfeeding during (or straight after) the needles are given reduce pain for babies.
+Wrapping your baby firmly, cuddling them in an upright position, facing you, or breastfeeding during (or straight after) the needles are given reduce pain for babies1.
 If you'd prefer not to be in the room when your baby gets the needles, you can bring someone with you to do the cuddling.
 If you can't bring someone else, let your doctor or nurse know.
 They may be able to arrange someone to help.
 Vaccines contain either parts of a germ or germs that have been weakened so they can't make babies sick.
 They work by showing the baby's immune system what the germs look like before they catch them.
 After having a vaccine, if one of those germs does get into the baby's body, the immune system will already know how to clear the germs away so they don't make the baby sick.
+It is normal for some (but not all) babies to feel a little unwell for a few days after they've had a vaccine.
 Vaccines can make some children feel a little unwell for a day or two.
 The most common reactions are redness, soreness or swelling where the needles went in, not wanting to eat very much, mild fever (temperature), grizzly or unsettled behaviour and sometimes vomiting or diarrhoea.
 Most of these symptoms last between 12 and 24 hours and then get better.
-Sometimes a small hard bump (nodule) develops in the spot where the needles went in, which can take a few weeks to go away.
+Sometimes a small hard bump (nodule) develops in the spot where one or both of the needles went in, and this can take a few weeks to go away.
 Although these reactions can be unpleasant, they are a lot less serious than the diseases vaccinations protect babies from.
 What can I do if my baby gets one of these reactions?